Create an Azure support request

 Select the ? in the global header.
 Then select Help + support.

 Select New support request.
-Follow the prompts to provide us with information about your problem.
+Follow the prompts to provide information about your problem.
 We'll suggest some possible solutions, gather details about the issue, and help you submit and track the support request.

 Go to Help + support from a resource menu